-CRe's financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (US GAAP).
-The financial statements form the basis for the preparation of both the Statutory Financial Statements (SFS) and the Economic Balance Sheet (EBS) as required under Bermuda insurance regulations.
-The SFS and EBS are used by CRe and the BMA in assessing minimum solvency and capital requirements.
+The Company's financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("US GAAP").
+The financial statements form the basis for the preparation of both the Statutory Financial Statements ("SFS") and the EBS as required under Bermuda insurance regulations.
+The SFS and EBS are used by the Company and the BMA in assessing minimum solvency and capital requirements.